 The following games showed more of the same, including a 25-yard dipping free-kick – a la Cristiano Ronaldo – against Crystal Palace and a remarkable piece of wizardry against Rotherham United.
 In the game against The Millers, Prosinečki sent his marker to the floor with a sublime dummy before coolly waiting for his him to rise from the floor and send him on his derriere once again.

-It wasn’t just Portsmouth fans who recognised Prosinečki’s brilliance as the midfielder’s form was enough to earn him a late call up to for the 2002 World Cup.
+It wasn’t just Portsmouth fans who recognised Prosinečki’s brilliance as the midfielder’s form was enough to earn him a late call-up to for the 2002 World Cup.
 Sadly in 2002, Prosinečki would only play 45 minutes of football as Croatia were eliminated in the group stages.
-His inclusion in the squad, however, was testament to how fine Prosi’s form had been at Portsmouth.
+His inclusion in the squad, however, was a testament to how fine Prosi’s form had been at Portsmouth.

 Prosinečki’s career was one of great contradictions.
 For a player labelled as injury prone as he was, he racked up 400 club appearances during the course of his career and scored in every season he was fit.
 For a player often forgotten about, he was once of the most highly decorated in Europe, winning the Bravo Award in 1991, the Franjo Bučar State Award for Sport in 1997 and 1998, alongside the Yugoslav and Croatian Footballer of the Year awards in 1990 and 1997.
 For Croatia and Yugoslavia, Prosinečki won a FIFA Youth World Championship and played at World Cups in 1990, 1998 and 2002, not to mention Euro 96.